Brash Brit Ricky Gervais turns sweeter in new comedy

-PASADENA, California (Reuters) - Ricky Gervais, the brash Briton who built a career on biting satire, is showing off his sweeter side.
+PASADENA, Calif., Jan 9 (Reuters) - Ricky Gervais, the brash Briton who built a career on biting satire, is showing off his sweeter side.

 Gervais stars in “Derek,” a comedy he wrote about a man who works in a retirement home filled with many characters in their 80s and 90s.